kirti8192/keerthi-ml-portfolio/english-tamil-translation/README.md

-# English-Tamil Translation
+# Neural Machine Translation (source → target)

-Scaffold for experimenting with English→Tamil translation using RNN+attention, CNN+RNN encoders, and a tiny transformer, built to learn by doing with reproducible PyTorch workflows.
+Generic NMT scaffold intended for source→target language pairs, with English→Tamil as the showcase instance.
+Includes slots for RNN+attention, CNN+RNN encoders, and a tiny transformer, all wired for reproducible PyTorch workflows.